makarandnadendla/Autoencoder-CNN/README.md

 The motivation behind this project, was simply to explore what autoencoders can and cannot provide to other algorithms and evaluate their usefulness in deepening any particular algorithm.

-Autoencoders are a popular algorithm for beginner deep learning practitioners because the idea is easy to understand, and it has a aesthetic appeal to it where doing something so simple might yield benefits to a classification algorithm in question.
+Autoencoders are a popular concept for beginner deep learning practitioners because the idea is easy to understand, and it has a aesthetic appeal to it wherein doing something so simple might yield benefits to a classification algorithm in question.

 However, as with any other hypothesis, we must evaluate it without bias, using the most relevant performance metrics (precision, accuracy, f-score, confusion matrix) in proper context to determine the efficacy.